-Mustang Band
+Mustang Band.
 Founded in 1917, the Mustang Band was named the "Best College Marching Band" in Texas in Kirk Dooley's Book of Texas Bests.
-Long known as "the hub of SMU spirit," the band represents the University at football and basketball games, produces the Pigskin Revue during homecoming, and performs at special University- and community-related events.
+Long known as "the hub of SMU spirit," the band represents the University at football and basketball games, produces the Pigskin Revue during Homecoming, and performs at special University- and community-related events.
 Membership is open to all SMU students by audition, regardless of major, and scholarships based on need and ability are available.

-Spirit Squads

-The cheerleading squad, pom-pom squads and Peruna mascot are integral parts of SMU's spirit tradition and are national award winners, having participated in the National Cheerleaders Association/National Dance Alliance Collegiate National Championships.
-Along with the Mustang Band, they make SMU's spirit contingent a superb one.
+Spirit Squads.
+The Mustang Cheerleaders, Mustang Pom-Pom Squad and Peruna mascot are integral parts of SMU's spirit tradition and are national award winners, having participated in the NCA/NDA Collegiate National Championships.
+Along with the Mustang Band, they make SMU's spirit contingent an outstanding one.